 Skilled, Aggressive Representation For Your Unum, Paul Revere, and Provident Claim Denials – Call Today!

 While these procedures and financial considerations may be daunting to you while you fight for your benefits, we at Eric Buchanan are here to help you.
 We have ample experience in overcoming the Unum companies’ tactics and helping clients get the benefits they deserve.
 And, if your claim remains denied, and has to go to court, we understand Unum’s tactics, and how to explain what Unum has done.
-Contact our team today to get started.
+Contact one of our Long term disability lawyers to get started.